The following are quotes on Newlywed adjustments and issues. We pray they will minister to your marital situation.

 • The success of a marriage comes not only in finding the “right” person, but in the ability of both partners to adjust to the real person they inevitably realize they married.
 (John Fisher)

-• An overriding cause for much of the marital stress of the first years of marriage is the preoccupation with living life, resulting in a failure to build intimacy in the marital relationship.
+• An overriding cause for much of the marital stress of the first years of marriage is the preoccupation with living life.
+This results in a failure to build intimacy in the marital relationship.
 Before marriage, much of your time and personal energy was spent in getting to know each other.
-Many couples assume that after marriage they don’t need to keep at this process of developing intimacy; however, the adjustment process will tend to drive you apart unless intimacy continues to be cultivated.
-Intimacy demands time together, effective communication, a willingness to know and be known by each other, and a desire to meet each other’s needs.
+Many couples assume that after marriage they don’t need to keep at this process of developing intimacy.
+However, the adjustment process will tend to drive you apart.
+That happens unless intimacy continues to be cultivated.
+Intimacy demands time together, and effective communication.
+It demands a willingness to know and be known by each other, and a desire to meet each other’s needs.

 • The early investment in building an exceptional marriage costs a fraction of what it will take to keep a lousy one on life support.
 The early investment takes less time.
 It takes less emotional anxiety.
 Have you ever walked down a sidewalk and seen a hand print or someone’s name etched into its surface?
 Think about how much work it took to make those marks and how difficult it would be to change them.
 Indelible marks are made on your marriage early.
 They’re not very difficult to make, but they’re extremely difficult to change.

-Too many women spend the first year of marriage working hard not to make waves, hoping that the little irritants and insensitivities of their husbands will simply go away.
+Too many women spend the first year of marriage working hard not to make waves.
+They’re hoping that the little irritants and insensitivities of their husbands will simply go away.
 But in almost every marriage we’ve observed, problems not dealt with in the first year simply become larger and more paralyzing as the years go by.
-(From the book, The Most Important Year in a Man’s Life/ The Most Important Year in a Woman’s Life by Wolgemuth and Devries)
+(From the book, The Most Important Year in a Man’s Life/ Woman’s Life by Wolgemuth and Devries)

 Invite them today to be a part of your support team.
 You’re not looking for a group of people to be your therapists and to solve your problems.
-You are simply looking for people who you trust and who can create an environment of hopefulness for you— those who will encourage you to hold on to all the right reasons you married each other in the first place.
-(From the book, The Most Important Year in a Man’s Life/ The Most Important Year in a Woman’s Life by Wolgemuth and Devries)
+You are simply looking for people who you trust and who can create an environment of hopefulness for you.
+These are people who will encourage you to hold on to all the right reasons you married each other in the first place.
+(From the book, The Most Important Year in a Man’s Life/Woman’s Life by Wolgemuth and Devries)

 • Isolation is a strategic ploy of the enemy.
 He wants you separated from others so that you think you are the only couple in the whole world who ever had a particular problem.
 That’s why you need to start early to find other couples who are kindred spirits and row together by sharing the struggles and triumphs in your lives and marriages.
 At least one other couple needs to know how you really are doing in your marriage.
-This point is so important that I will say it again: You need at least one or two other couples who know how you are doing in your marriage.
+This point is so important that I will say it again.
+You need at least one or two other couples who know how you are doing in your marriage.
 (Dennis and Barbara Rainey, Starting Your Marriage Right)

 • Every married individual must adjust to qualities in a spouse that were not noticed or were ignored during the dreamy days of dating.
 (Dennis Rainey)